sousk/issue-pagecache-in-iframe/README.md

-# examine iOS Page Cache behavior in iframe
+# Page Cache behavior of Mobile Safari in an iframe

 - access /a with Mobile Safari
 - tap link to move forward to /b